 This information usually appears in a box near the top of the application form.
 Or it may be in a separate document that’s attached to the form.
 The information box should look something like this.

-When you receive your card, you also receive a copy of the cardholder agreement.
+When you receive your card, you also get a copy of the cardholder agreement.
 (The issuer is bound by law to include it.)
 The agreement must set out all the terms and conditions of the credit card, including:

 - the minimum periodic payment